1RaY-1/linux-startup/README.md

 ```
 systemctl status YOUR-SERVICE-FILE
 ```
-You recive an error which is saying something like: **Permissions denied**, then you probably need to edit **/etc/selinux/config** and change line:
+You recive an error which is saying something like: **Permissions denied** (will happen on SELinux distros) , then you probably need to edit **/etc/selinux/config** and change line:
 ```
 SELINUX=enforcing
 ```